cmharlow/rialto-wiki/AWS-Build-Specification.md

 The canonical AWS build specification for RIALTO lives in our [Terraform repository](https://github.com/sul-dlss/terraform-aws).

+**This page is largely out of date, replaced by the aforementioned Terraform definitions.**

 Here are some notes that may help building out our Terraform work.

 # Region